 Key Issues

-PG&E supports the ruling because we believe customers in colder climates will benefit significantly, costs of condensing furnaces will decrease over time with the passage of the standard as has occurred for many other technologies, and rental markets will function to prevent costs being passed to renters.
+PG&E supports the ruling because we believe customers in colder climates and buyers of new homes will benefit significantly, costs of condensing furnaces will decrease over time with the passage of the standard as has occurred for many other technologies, and rental markets will function to prevent costs being passed to renters.

-SoCalGas’ opposes the rulemaking because they believe it will result in higher gas bills for the majority of their customers, will increase rents if costs are passed along to renters, and may lead to switching to electric heat pumps in their climate zone.
+SoCalGas’ opposes the rulemaking because they believe it will result in higher gas bills for the majority of their customers, and may lead to switching to electric heat pumps in their climate zone.

 PG&E believes DOE’s research supporting the cost-effectiveness of a condensing furnace standard is rigorous and accurate, and has concerns about opposition research.

-PG&E conducted an independent review of DOE cost effectiveness methods and assumptions (BY CONSULTANT) which verified DOE’s analysis.
+PG&E conducted an independent review of DOE cost effectiveness methods and assumptions (by Mashall Hunt and TRC) which verified DOE’s analysis.

 Feasibility issues related to difficult installations (row houses in Philadelphia) were researched and found to be either exaggerated or properly incorporated into the DOE analysis.